 While our attorneys include some of the most experienced and respected trial lawyers in the country, we are particularly skilled in issues unique to our financial services clients—including practice before all applicable regulatory authorities.

-Our national scope brings us into frequent contact with financial institution agencies in many states, and we constantly interact on compliance and expansion matters with federal regulators at the Comptroller of the Currency, Federal Reserve Board, Federal Deposit Insurance Corporation and similar institutions.
+Our national scope brings us into frequent contact with in many states (including the New York Department of Financial Services (NYDFS) and the California Department of Financial Protection and Innovation (DFPI), formerly the Department of Business Oversight (DBO), and we constantly interact on compliance and expansion matters with federal regulators at the Consumer Financial Protection Bureau, the Federal Trade Commission, the Office of the Comptroller of the Currency (OCC), the Federal Reserve Board, Federal Deposit Insurance Corporation (FDIC) and similar institutions.

 We carry out internal investigations of alleged misconduct in the areas of securities law and financial reporting on behalf of corporations, boards of directors and board committees.
 We defend companies and their officers and directors, as well as others, in securities class actions, shareholder derivative suits and private securities litigation in federal and state courts around the country.
 Our lawyers represent corporations and individuals in investigations and enforcement proceedings before the SEC and state regulators.
 We handle arbitration matters before FINRA and other industry regulatory authorities.
 And we represent corporate clients in litigation involving merger parties as well as shareholder litigation involving fiduciary duties and disclosure issues.